elunna/nerfhack-changelog/README.md

 ### Object build qualities
 Ported from EvilHack

 Weapons, armor, and barding can possess varying levels of quality: inferior, superior, or exceptional.
 Superior weapons deal an additional point of damage, while exceptional weapons deal two extra points of damage and receive a +1 bonus to-hit.
 Similarly, superior and exceptional armor pieces provide +1 and +2 bonuses to Armor Class (AC), respectively.
-On the other hand, inferior weapons suffer a -2 penalty to both damage and to-hit, and inferior armor receives a -2 AC penalty.
+On the other hand, inferior weapons suffer a -2 penalty to both damage and to-hit.
+Inferior armor doesn't have a penalty, but it will fall apart easily.

 Only objects that could have been produced in a forge and are randomly generated can exhibit these quality traits.
 Exceptional weapons are immune to shattering blows, while superior weapons are still vulnerable, though they shatter only half as often.
 Inferior weapons are much more prone to breaking, particularly if they are eroded.
 Additionally, attacking with an inferior weapon carries a small chance of it falling apart upon impact, and inferior armor has a chance to disintegrate when it blocks an attack.